Ramakrishna1967/ScamSense/README.md

 # ScamSense

-camSense is an advanced, real-time scam detection platform that protects users from fraudulent messages (SMS, Email, WhatsApp).
+ScamSense is an advanced, real-time scam detection platform that protects users from fraudulent messages (SMS, Email, WhatsApp).
 It uses a multi-agent AI system powered by Google Gemini (LLM) and a keyword-based fallback engine to analyze messages for urgency, threats, and suspicious patterns

 ## Project Structure